signalstickers/signalstickers/README.md

 Use the tool [Contribute](https://signalstickers.com/contribute) at the top of `signalstickers.com`, and follow the guide!

-> Note: adding a sticker pack requires [a Github account](https://github.com/join).
-> It's free!

-Alternatively, you can send us the results of the [Contribute](https://signalstickers.com/contribute) page via a Twitter private message at [@signalstickers](https://twitter.com/signalstickers).
-Please only use this if you have no way to open a PR on Github!

 ### Contribution guidelines
 We reserve the right to moderate and refuse packs or stickers.
 In particular:
 + Stickers packs that call for hatred or violence against people or communities